ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C02_Foundations.md

 ### Examples

-- Each example has a "slug line" which is the name of the file in a single-line comment as line one of the example.
+- Each example has a _slug line_: the name of the file in a single-line comment as line one of the example.
 - That example is in the GitHub repository in a subdirectory named for the chapter.
 - The examples do not have `__main__`s; everything is at the top level.
 - If a top-level-statement (TLS) produces output, that output will appear on the following line(s), commented with `##`.